SeleniumHQ/docker-selenium/README.md

 ### Video recording, screen resolution, and time zones in a Dynamic Grid
-To record your WebDriver session, you need to add a `se:options` section to your capabilities and inside it, configure the desired settings, for example:
+To record your WebDriver session, you need to add a `se:recordVideo` field set to `true`.
+You can also set a time zone and a screen resolution, for example:

 ```json
 {